ogata-lab/eipl-docs/en/docs/tips/augmentation.md

 ## transforms.RandomAffine
 [transforms.RandomAffine](https://pytorch.org/vision/main/generated/torchvision.transforms.RandomAffine.html) is a function that applies a random affine transformation to an image.
 Affine transformations can translate, rotate, scale, or distort an image.
 The figure below shows the result of translating an image vertically and horizontally.
-When affine transforms are used during AutoEncoder training, they allow for the expression (extraction) of object position information as image features, allowing for appropriate reconstruction even for unlearned positions.
+When affine transforms are used during AutoEncoder training, they allow for the expression (extraction) of object position information as image features, allowing for appropriate reconstruction even for untaught positions.

 [![random_affine](img/random_affine.png)](img/random_affine.png)